-Training and development for children's social care professionals
+Training and development for children's social workers

 All newly qualified social workers joining Kent are part of the Assessed and Supported Year in Employment (ASYE) programme.

 This means that during your first year of practice:

 - you will have weekly supervision for the first 6 weeks, then fortnightly supervision for the remainder of the year

 - you will hold a 90% case load to allow for 10% development time.

 - formative assessments will be completed throughout the year and will be used as evidence for your final report

 - you will benefit from action learning and support to build your portfolio, in addition to our core training programmes